aspecto-io/microservices-companies/README.md

 ### Join our [gitter cummunity](https://gitter.im/microservices-companies/community) to discuss about microservices!

 Using microservices?
-Add you company to this list.
+Add you company to this list by submitting a PR.

 ## Companies